-During this same period of time, I have done at least thirty-five (35) Bench Trials tried to decision in the last five (5) years and many of them, especially in 2018, 2019, and 2020 have been multiday Trials.
+During this same period of time, I have done at least forty (40) Bench Trials tried to decision in the last five (5) years and many of them have been multiday Trials.
 One case that began in 2017 had over 19 days of Trial resulting into a favorable child custody judgment for my client in the 100+ page Trial decision with Contempt findings in December of 2020.
 Only one of these Trials was a Civil Matter indirectly related to a Family Law matter where my client's Father was a Party in the civil case and not a Party in the Divorce/Custody litigation.

-19. List courts and counties in any state where you have practiced in the past five years.
+18. List courts and counties in any state where you have practiced in the past five years.

-Henderson Justice Court Las Vegas Justice Court North Las Vegas Justice Court Eighth Judicial District Court (Civil and Family Division) Eighth Judicial District Court (Child Support) Nevada Court of Appeals Supreme Court of Nevada State of Nevada - Office of Administrative Hearings (Driver's License Revocation Hearing)
+Henderson Justice Court

+Las Vegas Justice Court

+North Las Vegas Justice Court

+Eighth Judicial District Court (Civil and Family Division)

+Eighth Judicial District Court (Child Support)

+Nevada Court of Appeals

+Supreme Court of Nevada

+State of Nevada - Office of Administrative Hearings (Driver's License Revocation Hearing)

-20. List by case name and date the five cases of most significance to you (not including cases pending in which you have been involved), complete the following tables:
+19. List by case name and date the five cases of most significance to you (not including cases pending in which you have been involved), complete the following tables:

-Case 1

-Case name and da ate:

 Gould v.
-Snyder (2 017)

-Court and presidi ing judge and all counsel:
+Snyder (commenced in 2017 and concluded in 2021)

-Eighth Judicial Dis strict Court (Family Division).
-The Honorable Judge Moss in Department

-I was the presiding judge.
-I was Trial counsel for the Mother and Father proceeded without
+Eighth Judicial District Court (Family Division).
+The Honorable Judge Moss in Department I was the presiding judge.
+I was Trial counsel for the Mother and Father proceeded without counsel.

-counsel.